 Wisconsin seeks to be first to drug test Medicaid applicants

-In this Feb.
+The Legislature's budget committee is slated to consider whether to cut University of Wisconsin System tuition ... .
+FILE - In this Feb.
 8, 2017, file photo, Wisconsin Gov. Scott Walker delivers his state budget address at the Capitol in Madison, Wis.
-Walker is continuing to put pressure on fellow Republicans in the Legislature not to raise taxes.

 Comments